When it comes to starting a men's underwear brand, you may find yourself in a place where you have to make some big decisions.

 How To Price Your Mens Underwear

-One of the most challenging and critical pieces to starting your men's underwear brand is determining how much to charge for your mens underwear.
+One of the most challenging aspects to starting a men's underwear brand is determining how much to charge for your mens underwear.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.